theclockedeye/OIBSIP/README.md

-# OIBSIP->Python Projects
+#OIBSIP-> Python Projects

 This repository contains multiple Python projects built with different libraries and frameworks.
-Below is an overview of the two main projects in this repository: **Random Password Generator** and **BMI Calculator with User Tracking and Visualization**.
+Below is an overview of the three main projects in this repository: **Random Password Generator**, **BMI Calculator with User Tracking and Visualization**, and **Weather App**.

 ---